umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

   * [https://issues.umbraco.org/issue/U4-2742](https://issues.umbraco.org/issue/U4-2742)
 * `/config/applications.config` and `/config/trees.config` have some icon paths and names updated.
 You need to merge the new changes into your existing config files.
 * `/config/tinyMceConfig.config`
-  * The `inlinepopups` is compatible supported in  Umbraco 7.
-You need to remove this element: `plugin loadOnFrontend="true"`, `inlinepopups/plugin`;
+  * The `inlinepopups` is compatible and supported in  Umbraco 7.
+You need to remove these elements: `plugin loadOnFrontend="true"`, `inlinepopups/plugin`;
-  * The plugins element that is ships with Umbraco 7 looks like:
+  * The plugins element that is shipped with Umbraco 7 looks like this:

     ```xml
     <plugins>